Bucky24/react-canvas/README.md

     yarn install react-canvas

 ReactCanvas has a peer dependency on `react` and `prop-types` but should be able to use whatever you have installed for your main project.
+It does require the use of the child context apis, so React 16 is recommended at minimum.

 ## Usage

 The module exports a series of components that can be used in JSX.
+To use, declare a canvas of specific width and height inside your React app, then use the same nesting syntax as the rest of React to draw various elements.
+The components register and behave (with some exceptions) as normal React components, so most standard behaviors with components should work for them.

 #### Warning

 These modules **must** be inside a Canvas object to work properly, and normal HTML tags cannot be used inside them.
 So you can't nest ReactCanvas tags, then HTML tags, then more ReactCanvas tags.

+## Available Elements

-#### Canvas
+### Canvas

 The root level element.
 This will actually create a &lt;canvas&gt; canvas tag on the page.
 However, it will also pass the 2D context object into React context of all its children.
 This allows the children to draw to the canvas object.